 A touch more orthodox than The Star, it’s a sweet scene all the same – even if we’re not convinced that a baby was actually present at the filming…

 3. The Greatest Story Ever Told (1965)

 Another epic, and another to treat the story as an episode rather than whole, was George Stevens’ The Greatest Story Ever Told.
-Originally running for a bum-numbing four hours and twenty minutes, the film biographically covers the life of Jesus – so, naturally, things kick off with the Nativity.
+Originally running for a bum-numbing four hours and twenty minutes, the film biographically covers the life of Jesus.
+Naturally, it kicks off with the Nativity.

-That said, Stevens script, co-written with James Lee Barrett does seem, worrying, rather more interested in getting on with the massacre of the innocents…at least the baby’s real this time.
+That said, Stevens script, co-written with James Lee Barrett does seem, worrying, rather more interested in rushing through to the massacre of the innocents… At least the baby’s real this time.

 4. Nativity!
 (2009)

 Ah, this is more like it!
 Not a retelling of story per se, but a telling of a retelling, Debbie Isitt’s under-rated Nativity! is a gem.

 Martin Freeman, Marc Wootten and Ashley Jensen may get top billing but the film’s real stars are its supremely talented children.
 The film sees the pupils of St Bernadette’s Catholic School put on a performance of the Nativity like no other – for one, they hold it at Coventry Cathedral.

 The songs are delightful and the film charming.
 The two sequels might have been dire but the original has inspired a stage musical.

 There’s a chance we got confused here…turns out he’s not the messiah, he’s a very naughty boy!